d12frosted/elpa-mirror/gnu/consult-readme.txt

     completion candidates
   • [orderless]: Completion style which offers flexible candidate filtering
+  • [wgrep]: Editing of grep buffers.
+Use with `consult-grep' via `embark-export'.

-  There exist many other fine completion UIs beside Vertico, which are supported by Consult.
+  There exist multiple fine completion UIs beside Vertico, which are supported by Consult.
 Give them a try and find out which interaction model fits best for you.

   • The builtin completion UI, which pops up the `*Completions*' buffer.
-  • The builtin `icomplete-vertical-mode' in Emacs 28.
+  • The builtin `icomplete-vertical-mode' in Emacs 28 or newer.
-  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI (development currently [discontinued]).
+  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI.

   Note that all packages are independent and can be exchanged with alternative components, since there exist no hard